 To display the hard limit value:

-How to Increase the Max Open File Limit in Linux?
+How to Increase the Max Open Files Limit in Linux?

-To allow all services open a large number of files, you can change the limits in your Linux OS.
+To allow all services to open a large number of files, you can change the limits in your Linux OS.
 To make new settings permanent and prevent their reset after a server or session restart, you must make changes to /etc/security/limits.conf.
-Add these lines:
+This file allows limiting the number of various system resources available to a user process.
+Use the following format:

 * hard nofile 97816 * soft nofile 97816